patrickhaemmerle/lerni/README.md

 Backlog: https://github.com/patrickhaemmerle/lerni/milestone/2

-# Thoughts about Ruby on Rails
+# My experience with Ruby on Rails

-## Transition from Java
-The first time I heard of Rails an tried it out it was the _convention over configuration_ thing that convinced me very quickly.
-I have been working with Spring in the past and they did a very well job too in this area but Rails seemed to drive this at least one level further.
-Some things turned out to be a little bit oversimplified, for example I very quickly came to the conclusion that the default scaffolding seems to be too simple.
-And in fact I ended up in generating the model, then generating an empty controller and start from here.
+The first time I heard of Rails an tried it out it was the _convention over configuration_ thing that convinced me.
+Some things turned out to be not so easy as it seemed.
+For example I very quickly came to the conclusion that the default scaffolding seems to be too simple.
+And there are a lot of situations where scaffolding is simply not what I want.I ended up generating the model, then generating an empty controller and start from here.
 Most of the repetitive tasks are done by the generators and I can start with the fun part.

 # Project management with Github